aifriend/pdf2readable_template/README.md

 ## License

-Distributed under the terms of the [MIT license][license], _Hypermodern Python_ is free and open source software.
+Distributed under the terms of the [MIT license][license], _Data Science Template_ is free and open source software.

 ## Issues